 Our Community Conservation project aims to use our nature reserves as a mechanism to engage people in wildlife surveying and habitat monitoring, providing an opportunity to gain knowledge and skills.
-The information gathered will be used to to showcase the region’s wildlife, generating a higher profile for nature conservation and thereby encourage more people to participate.
+The information gathered will be used to showcase the region’s wildlife, generating a higher profile for nature conservation and thereby encourage more people to participate.

 Surveying key species is essential to improving our understanding of the state of nature across the Durham Wildlife Trust area and in the nature reserves managed by the Trust.
 Our nature reserves support a wide range of species and habitats, including those of international and national significance.
 Survey information will show how wildlife numbers and distribution are changing due to habitat loss and fragmentation and climate change.
 There is already evidence of changes in distribution, with southern species, such as the gatekeeper butterfly, moving north.
 Therefore, it is important to deliver regular surveys to develop a clearer picture of the changing situation.